Photographer: Hansueli Krapf

 Rhine Falls Facts

-- First of all, probably the most noteworthy fact about the magnificent Rhine Falls remains its specific status.
-That statement holds true because the feature ranks as the largest waterfall in Europe.
-Consequently, and not surprisingly, its natural magnificence has served to inspire authors, poets, and painters for centuries.
+- Intriguingly, probably the most noteworthy fact about the magnificent product of natural forces named Rhine Falls remains its specific status.
+That statement holds true because the amazing feature ranks as the largest waterfall on its entire continent.

-- Thankfully, the breathtaking cascade has never been used for generating electricity.
-However, mankind has utilized its power in numerous other ways in the past.
-In fact, the tremendous strength of the powerful waterfall has previously been utilized as a source for both a mill and an iron ore smelting facility.
+- In fact, the tremendous strength of the powerful Rhine Falls has previously been utilized as a source for both a mill and an iron ore smelting facility.
+The cascade presently remains one of the most popular tourist sites in the entirety of its region.

 Related Articles